Matt-Hays/CS5302/scripts/README.md

 ## bevent.sh
 [bevent.sh](./bevent.sh) - uses BEVENT.EXE to parse the event files looking for pitcher statistics.

-When run against all of the event files, this generated **432MB** worth of data.
+When run against all of the event files, this generated **260MB** worth of data.

 ```
 0    game id
+3    batting team

+    0   visiting team
+    1   home team

 14   pitcher
 34   event type